cremerlab/density_maintenance/code/processing/mass_spectrometry/2024-05-21_r1/README.md

 ## Cell Husbandry & Growth Measurements
 1. Precultures were inoculated by adding a single colony from a recently struck wildtype *E. coli* agar plate to 3 mL of growth medium in 16 mm glass test tubes.
+For glucose and glucose+acetate sample, 10 mL of growth medium was used in a 25 mm glass test tube.
 These samples were incubated at 37° C in a waterbath with rapid (250 rpm) agitation.
 2. Once precultures reached a cuvette-corrected OD$_{600nm}$ of ≈ 0.3, samples
 were diluted into 15 mL of prewarmed media in 25 mm diameter glass tubes to a final OD of ≈ 0.02.